26nguyej/jacobnguyen16/_posts/2026-02-04-daily-journal.md

   - Claude
   - GitHub
 ---

+### February 18, 2026
+We met with Mrs. Handford to walk her through the processes we have been executing so far in the yearbook project for her to get a good idea of where we are at.
+She also gave us some insight into her line of work and what she does for a living, as well as improvements that we can make to the process, such as working with the IT department to implement AWS to cloud store files and speed up our orchestration process.
+She said that she is currently working with them to give us access to that.
+Then, we read over the handoff document that Mr. Dubick gave us to update our landing AI models to the current DPT-2 because the old models are being deprecated soon.

 ### February 11, 2026
 Investigated the impact of Landing AI's upcoming DPT-1 model deprecation on our yearbook extraction pipeline.
 Identified that all 16 parallel extraction scripts rely on Landing AI's agentic_doc.parse() API, which defaults to DPT-1 server-side — meaning the Feb 17 technology change and Mar 31 shutdown would affect every extractor.
 Confirmed that downstream phases (name splitting, fuzzy matching, manual corrections) are unaffected.
 Cross-referenced findings with a teammate's independent analysis, then combined both into a unified 7-step migration plan covering SDK updates, server-side configuration, version pinning, baseline testing, and validation.
 Delivered the final plan as a formatted PDF for the team.